Research Portal Denmark

 Clarivate

-• Monthly incremental imports of new and updated publication metadata from the Web of Science citation database.
+- Monthly incremental XML data delivery of new and updated publication metadata from Web of Science citation database.

 Digital Science

-• Publications and soon patents are displayed in the Research Portal.
+- Publications and patents are displayed in the Research Portal.

 Elsevier